-The main issue with Bayesian filtering is that it requires prior data like key words that are associated with spam or non-spam.
-This means the filter needs to be initially trained with large quantities of emails to be able to determine whether an email is spam or not.
+The main issue with Bayesian filtering is that it requires prior data like keywords that are associated with spam or non-spam.
+This means the filter needs to be initially trained with large quantities of emails to be able to determine whether an email is a spam or not.
 With continual training of the Bayesian filter, accuracy will improve over time.

 Each user trains their own filter with their own email data.
-So what User A considers as spam may be a legitimate email to User B. Therefore the risk of false positive is lessen over time as the filters are fine-tuned with individual data.
+So what User A considers as spam may be a legitimate email to User B. Therefore the risk of false-positive is lessened over time as the filters are fine-tuned with individual data.
 Most Bayesian spam filters are able to train themselves automatically while also incorporating input from users who mark emails as spam.
 This combination makes the Bayesian spam filter a powerful tool to weed out spammy emails.